Bubble ring: Cetaceans

 Humpback whales use another type of bubble ring when they forage for fish.
 They surround a school of forage fish with a circular bubble net and herd them into a bait ball.

 Human divers

-Some scuba divers and freedivers can create bubble rings by blowing air out of their mouth in a particular manner.
+Some swimmers, scuba divers and freedivers can create bubble rings by blowing air out of their mouth in a particular manner.
 Long bubble rings also can form spontaneously in turbulent water such as heavy surf.